Back to Page

 Text:

-• NO text is allowed.
-We all must have seen various sellers (especially those selling supplements) writing pack of or flavor information in the main image.
+NO text is allowed.
+We all must have seen various sellers (especially those selling supplements) writing packs of flavor information in the main image.
 Although it might make your main image click-worthy, it is not recommended; Amazon can anytime suspend your product

-• Images should not include any Amazon logos or trademarks, or variations, modifications or anything confusingly similar to Amazon’s logos and trademarks.
-Words or symbols related to AMAZON, PRIME, ALEXA or the Amazon Smile design is not allowed
+Images should not include any Amazon logos or trademarks, or variations, modifications, or anything confusingly similar to Amazon's logos and trademarks.
+Words or symbols related to AMAZON, PRIME, ALEXA, or the Amazon Smile design are not allowed

 Product: